Kurt Cobain: "It's not going to be about food, is it?" Al: "No, it's going to be about how no one understands your lyrics."

 - Ween's 12 Golden Country Greats was a country album, which used veteran country session musicians as a backing band.
 Though they'd had the odd country-influenced song before and since, it was still a pretty unexpected turn, especially because they generally played it straight (well, aside from "Piss Up A Rope" and "Mr. Richard Smoker" anyway).

-- "Anniversary" by Voltaire is a straight love song, with no references to death, goths, evil, or Sci Fi shows.
+- "Anniversary" by Voltaire is a straight love song, with no references to death, goths, evil, or Sci-Fi shows.

 - His later country album may also count.
+The musical style is different, but the subjects of the songs are his usual fare.

 - Joy Electric is Synth Pop, as the name implies.
 The album Unelectric featured acoustic arrangements of prior songs.